LucaCanali/Miscellaneous/Spark_Notes/Spark_Parquet.md

    mode("overwrite").                   //  Accepted save modes are 'overwrite', 'append', 'ignore', 'error', 'errorifexists', 'default' save("filePathandName")             // you can use saveAsTable as an alternative
 ```

+- Example of how to write only 1 file per partition
-- Compact Parquet files: Parquet table repartition is an operation that you may want to use in the case you ended up with
+Parquet table repartition is an operation that you may want to use in the case you ended up with
 multiple small files into each partition folder and want to compact them in a smaller number of larger files.
 Example:
 ```